-In the first course (Cell Structure and Heredity) you will encounter mainly molecular biology, genetics and biochemistry.
-This course review mostly your high school knowledge.
+In the first course (Cell Structure and Heredity) you will review and deepen your knowledge from the secondary school.
 This tutorial is a good basis for the upcoming parts of the Cell.
-The second course (Metabolism and Cell Specialization) will increase your knowledge primarily in biochemistry and histology.
-You will learn the individual metabolic pathways or how to distinguish the different types of epithelium from each other.
+The application of knowledge about the structure of the cell is genetics and various hereditary disorders in this course.
+The second course (Metabolism and Cell Specialization) will increase your knowledge of metabolic pathways and their coherence with the structures and functions of the cell.
+The application of this knowledge is the structure and functioning of muscle and connective tissue in this course.